Former nun, latex lover seeks funds for PhD at the Royal College of Art.

 - Equip me to inspire, nurture and communicate with many, many others so that they in turn can support, inspire and nurture others.

-In order for this to happen, I need a lot of support - and your contribution can make a difference!
+In order for this to happen, I need support - and your contribution can make a difference!

 I have saved some funds and can cover my enrolment fee of £2,000 plus basic living costs in London for the first 4-6 months.
 Going forward - if needed - I will carry on with part time work in order to cover monthly subsistence.